sketchplugins/plugin-directory/README.md

 - [IconFlower](https://medium.com/sketch-app-sources/sketch-app-plugin-iconflower-8fc84eef53d6), by Avadh: Arrange icons, images and shapes in Phyllotaxis ( leaf arrangement) patterns.
 Leaf arrangement pattern in a sunflower, for example.
 - [I Want Apple System Font](https://github.com/usagimaru/Sketch-AppleSystemFont-Plugin), by usagimaru: A Sketch plugin for applying Apple system font to text layers.
 (For Japanese designers.)
 - [Sketch Data Populator](https://github.com/preciousforever/sketch-data-populator), by precious design studio: A Sketch App plugin to populate your documents with meaningful data.
 Goodbye Lorem Ipsum.
 Hello JSON.
-- [Sketch WCAG](https://github.com/bryanberger/sketch-wcag), by Bryan Berger: A Sketch plugin that lets you contrast test your entire color palette against the WCAG guidelines all at once
 - [Storyboard Export](https://github.com/cranksoftwaredev/SketchPlugins), by Crank Software Inc.: Export Sketch based designs to be used within Crank Software's Storyboard Suite
 - [Moodboard Builder ](http://reinvently.com/moodboard-builder-sketch-plugin/), by Reinvently: A streamlined Sketch plugin for creating moodboards quickly and easily.
 Just do a search, check the suitable images, and - voila -  you have a beautiful moodboard.
 Keep inspired! 💡
 - [Alembic](https://alembicforsketch.com), by Awkward: A Sketch plugin to extract a color palette from any layer that contains bitmap data.
 - [Comma](https://github.com/margusholland/comma), by Margus Holland: Sketch plugin for text modifications
 - [PinLog](https://github.com/zhongerxin/pinlog), by Twox: A plugin that would help you note your changeLog and can help other people to find the change in sketch
 - [Select Parent Artboards](https://github.com/nefaurk/select-parent-artboards), by Nefaur Khandker: A Sketch plugin that selects the parent artboards of the current selection
-- [Sketch Plugin Monster](https://github.com/peachscript/sketch-plugin-monster), by Peach: A Sketch plugin for managing all plugin shortcuts.
 - [Align To](https://github.com/lucienlee/alignto), by Lucien Lee: Sketch 3 plugin that align layers relative to more options.
 - [HSL Color Picker](https://github.com/ashung/hsl_color_picker), by Ashung Hung: HSL Color Picker for Sketch
 - [Flowmate](https://github.com/wodory/flowmate), by Sanghun Woo: Sketch Plugin to draw flowchart and diagram
 - [Sketch Swatches](https://github.com/ashung/sketch_swatches), by Ashung Hung: A swatches plugin for Sketch, include Material Design, Open Color, RAL, TOYO, Pantone and more.
 - [Instance Locator](https://github.com/d4rekanguok/instance-locator), by Derek Nguyen: Locate instances of a selected symbol and navigate to them, anywhere in the doc.
 - [AEFlowchart](https://github.com/tadija/aeflowchart), by Marko Tadić: Flowchart diagram plugin for Bohemian Coding Sketch app.
-- [Design Systems](https://github.com/ashung/design-systems), by Ashung Hung: Help you find out popular design systems and download official Sketch UI kit.
-- [Merge Duplicate Symbols](https://github.com/oodesign/merge-duplicate-symbols), by Oscar Oto: Sketch.app plugin to merge symbols with the same name.
-- [Zeplin](https://zeplin.io), by Zeplin: Zeplin Sketch Plugin.
 - [Sketch SF UI Font Fixer](https://github.com/kylehickinson/sketch-sf-ui-font-fixer), by Kyle Hickinson: A Sketch plugin that adjusts the character spacing on text layers using iOS 9's SF UI Text/Display fonts to what it would be when used in an iOS app.
-- [Sketch Map Generator](https://github.com/eddiesigner/sketch-map-generator), by Eduardo Gómez Vásquez: Plugin to fill a layer with a map generated from a location (Powered by Google Maps)
 - [Use Icon Fonts in Sketch](https://github.com/keremciu/sketch-iconfont), by Kerem Sevencan: Use icon fonts in sketch
-- [User Flows](https://github.com/abynim/userflows), by Aby Nimbalkar: Generate user walkthroughs from Artboards in Sketch.
 - [Better Paste](https://github.com/kenmoore/sketch-better-paste), by Ken Moore: Paste like it was meant to be--into the artboard you're viewing.
 - [Sketch Artboard](https://github.com/kenmoore/sketch-artboard), by Ken Moore: Next Artboard / Previous Artboard
 - [Shared Style Finder](https://github.com/sonburn/shared-style-finder), by Jason Burns: Find instances of a shared layer or text style.
-- [Symbol Instance Sheet](https://github.com/sonburn/symbol-instance-sheet), by Jason Burns: Generate a sheet of symbol instances from your current document or a library.
-- [P5 Sketchplugin](https://github.com/jacopocolo/p5-sketchplugin), by Jacopo Colò: A plugin for using p5.js code inside Sketch
-- [Symbol Instance Locator](https://github.com/sonburn/symbol-instance-locator), by Jason Burns: Locate all instances of a selected symbol or instance.
-- [Symbol Instance Renamer](https://github.com/sonburn/symbol-instance-renamer), by Jason Burns: Rename all symbol instances to the name of their master.
-- [Stark](http://www.getstark.co), by Michael Fouquet, Cat Noone, Benedikt Lehnert: Ensure your design is accessible and high contrast for every type of color blindness.
 - [Caravel](https://github.com/CaravelDesign/caravel.sketchplugin), by CaravelDesign: Export your artboards directly to Caravel projects.
 - [SketchCleaner](http://www.sketchcleaner.com/), by Yummygum: Sketch plugin that helps you get your design files as clean as a whistle.
 - [Swap Elements](https://github.com/interacthings/swap-elements), by interacthings: Sketch plugin to swap positions of two elements.
 - [Place Linked Bitmap](https://github.com/frankko/place-linked-bitmap), by Frank Kolodziej: A plugin to place external bitmap files into Sketch and update Sketch layers after external bitmaps are updated
 - [RealtimeBoard plugin for Sketch](https://github.com/RealtimeBoard/sketch_plugin), by RealtimeBoard: Add, share and discuss your Sketch artboards with the team in RealtimeBoard.
 The plugin allow to sync the artboards with the boards in one click
-- [Framer Inventory 2.0 for Sketch](http://timurnurutdinov.github.io/framerinventory/), by Timur Nurutdinov: Sketch plugin to generate FramerJS prototypes.
-Just have your motion done.
-- [Replace Images](https://github.com/shakemno/sketch-replace-images), by shakemno: Sketch 3 plugin to replace (as in update) existing images by name in a sketch document.
 - [Smudge](https://github.com/mjkaufer/smudge), by Matthew Kaufer: Emulate blend functionality from Adobe Illustrator
 - [Chromatic Sketch](https://github.com/petterheterjag/chromatic-sketch), by Petter Nilsson: Create good-looking and perceptually uniform gradients and color scales.
 - [Google Sheets Content Sync](https://github.com/dwilliames/google-sheets-content-sync-sketch-plugin), by David Williames: Edit and collaborate on your content in Google Sheets, then sync in back to your sketch files.
-- [Marketch](http://tudou527.github.io/marketch/), by tudou527: Marketch is a Sketch 3 plug-in for automatically generating html page that can measure and get CSS styles on it.
 - [Export to Indigo](https://indigo.infragistics.com/sketch-home), by Indigo Studio: Generate Indigo Studio projects from your artboards to create interactive, animated prototypes.
 Get real user feedback through included usability studies with video replays.
 - [Unused Style Remover](https://github.com/sonburn/unused-style-remover), by Jason Burns: Remove unused layer and text styles.
 - [sendTo](https://github.com/udi-gindi/sendTo), by Udi Gindi: Export layer as email attachment
 - [Save with Device Frame](https://github.com/redgell/save-with-frame), by redgell: Sketch Plugin to generate pngs of artboards wrapped in a phone skin.
 - [Sketch Groupie](https://github.com/aparajita/sketch-groupie), by Aparajita Fishman: Sketch plugin providing commands to align layers with their parent group
-- [Sketch Style Master](https://github.com/aparajita/sketch-style-master), by Aparajita Fishman: Sketch plugin for renaming shared styles
 - [ImageOptim Sketch Plugin](https://github.com/imageoptim/sketch-plugin), by ImageOptim: ImageOptim plugin for the Sketch app
 - [Swappr](https://github.com/pranusarna94/swappr), by pranusarna94: Swap layer positions and styles
 - [Z Rating](https://github.com/pranusarna94/z-rating), by Pranu Sarna: Sketch plugin for designers @zomato to quickly change and maintain restaurant ratings